Configuration

 |---|---|

-Dry-run operations (dry_run=True) are always allowed, even when MCP_ALLOW_WRITE=false, as they don't modify the cluster.
+Dry-runs are always permitted regardless — they don't modify the cluster.

 {